Preservation

 The Rose can tell the visitor a lot about its life between 1587 and 1603.

 A raised viewing platform sits on top of the eastern side of the site which is still to be excavated, and looks out over the flooded remains below.
-Red rope lights laid around the site show the size of the original playhouse, its courtyard or pit, and the position of its two stages.

 There is also a small exhibition about The Rose, and the area of Bankside which it occupied in the late 1590s and early 1600s.